prologin/iorgen/README.md

 The input is described in [YAML](http://yaml.org/), and must have the following
 format:

-- A `"name"` field, containing a short string: the input’s name (this will be the name of the generated function)
+- A `"function_name"` field, containing the name of the generated function
 - A `"subject"` field, containing a string (can be several paragraphs) describing what the input is about (will no be used in generated code)
 - An `"ouput"` field, containing a string (can be several paragraphs)